FelipeGuerra5/logseq/pages/webideas.md

 		  logseq.order-list-type:: number
 		- Click and drag tasks in the calendar. logseq.order-list-type:: number
-		- To have a li
+		- To have a "like is tomorrow" feature, for repetitive tasks: logseq.order-list-type:: number
-		  logseq.order-list-type:: number
 		- logseq.order-list-type:: number